-As world citizens, it is incumbent upon us to improve our language development and literacy to be able to study the cultures and the people of these languages since language, culture, and people are all interconnected.
+Language, culture, and people are all interconnected.
+As world citizens, it is incumbent upon us to improve our language development and literacy tin order to best appreciate the cultures and the people we interact with both inside and outside our school's local context.
 Given the wide spectrum of nationalities, cultural backgrounds and languages at Aarhus Gymnasium, Tilst (AGT), we are well on our way to meeting that mandate.
-Though our main languages of instruction are Danish and English intertwined with these are a sweet cacophony of a multitude of voices: walking down our hallways one hears Arabic, Somali, Vietnamese, French, and German being spoken.
+Though our main languages of instruction are Danish and English, walking down our hallways one may hear any combination of Arabic, Somali, Vietnamese, French, Farsi, Ukrainian and German being spoken, just to name a few.

-Outsiders to AGT may choose to focus on our differences.
-However, at our school, our community comes together because of these differences and the tolerance we share.
+Our school and our community come together because of these differences and the tolerance we cultivate.
 At the heart of this tolerance is language learning and teaching.
 Because, as our student said: "This makes us more open-minded and considerate."

 At AGT, we embrace our multilingualism and multiculturalism, and it is our vision and mission to support and promote all languages spoken by our students and staff and to support our teachers in their contribution to the language development of our students.
 This policy is our statement of purpose and practices for achieving these goals.
+Languages are not isolated to countries.
+We are bridgebuilders and curious about each other and of the world.